This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Bathwater, dishwashing water, and, most especially, washing machine water are the types best for the simple piping and filtration system.

-Washing machine water can be hooked into a DIY filtering system for this process and later hooked to external irrigation systems.
+Washing machine water can be hooked into a DIY filtering system for this process and later connected to external irrigation systems.
 Making this filtering system is relatively easy with inexpensive materials.
-To aid you with building this, you can check this recent article of mine on saving water while using washing up water that extensively covers the benefits of using greywater and the process of making said filter system.
+To aid you with building this, you can check this recent article of mine on saving water while using washing up water that extensively covers the benefits of using Greywater and the process of making said filter system.

 Benefits to using the simple piping water system